blakeohare/pastel/README.md

-# pastel
+# Pastel
-Pastel - a programming language for transpiling into other languages.
+A programming language for transpiling into other languages.